AstroSnail/nixos-at-home/README.txt

 Writing a service module yourself:
 - Good luck.
 - So the first step is to make a directory, say `foobar`.
-- Add a `foobar/default.nix` file containing the configuration module and an `installScript` attribute containing the install script.
-- The install script is what creates the package.
+- Add a `foobar/default.nix` file containing the configuration module, a `debianControl` attribute containing text for a Debian package control file, and an `installScript` attribute containing the package install script to create the package.
-- Add it to the services in flake.nix (line 6 at this time).
+- Add it to the services in flake.nix (under line 6 at this time).
 - :tada:

 Thanks: